cositools/cosi-data-challenge-2/README.md

 Both models are included at 1x and 10x nominal flux.

 **Goals:**
-1) Make full sky image of 511 keV (image deconvolution)
+1) Make full sky image of 511 keV.
-2) Determine scale height of disk emission (model fitting)
+2) Determine scale height of disk emission.
-3) Extract the spectra of the bulge emission
+3) Extract the spectra of the bulge emission.

 ## Nucleosynthesis